Entanglement complexity of spanning pairs of lattice polygons

-We finish the paper by giving several examples of links whose EH-$trunk(L)$ and EH-$trunk_{K_1=m}(L)$ can be very different.
+We finish the paper by giving several examples of links whose EH-trunk$(L)$ and EH-trunk$_{K_1=m}(L)$ can be very different.
 Consequently, for each such example $L$, to embed the link $L$ in a small tube size, each component of the link has to be embedded in a complicated way.
 Some of our examples are inspired by the works of Kodani \cite{kodani2013new}.
 The techniques used in our proofs, however, are fundamentally different from Kodani's since Kodani was trying to minimize a different complexity than us.
-In particular, Kodani was able to characterize the saddle types of a taut essential torus completely.
+In particular, Kodani was able to use techniques pioneered in \cite{schultens2003additivity} to characterize the saddle types of a taut essential torus completely.
 In contrast, we focus on a very specific (highest) saddle.